Driving without a valid driver’s license can lead to serious charges and long-term consequences that correlate with the charge.

 - Violation resulting in death or serious injury

 - Fraudulently obtaining a driver’s license

 The Florida Department of Highway Safety and Motor Vehicles may also revoke a driver’s license for different reasons such as failing to demonstrate adequate vision, drug-related offenses or having accumulated sufficient violations to be termed a Habitual Traffic Offender.

 When a vehicle has been stopped by the police and they determine that the driver’s license has been suspended, the nature of the offense will depend on the circumstances.

 If this is the first time the driver has been stopped for this offense and the driver is unaware that the license has been suspended, revoked, or cancelled, the driver may be found guilty of a moving violation punishable by a fine or other penalties, but the offense may not be treated as a crime.

-If the driver is convicted of driving with a license that has been suspended, revoked or canceled three or more times, the violation is treated as a third degree felony punishable by a fine of up to $5,000 and up to five years in jail (Fla.
+If the driver is convicted of driving with a license that has been suspended, revoked or canceled three or more times, the violation is treated as a third-degree felony punishable by a fine of up to $5,000 and up to five years in jail (Fla.
 Stat.
-Ann. §322.34) making it imperative that a Ft Lauderdale unlicensed driving attorney is contacted right away.
+Ann. §322.34) making it imperative that a Ft Lauderdale lawyer is contacted right away.

 Driving without a valid license is a charge that needs to be taken seriously.
 A knowledgeable attorney will know how to build the best defense in court and whether you may qualify for a hardship license during a term of suspension.